The Mirror Shows Your True Self

 - In Dead Like Me, similar to Quantum Leap, the camera sees the main characters (who are all grim reapers who died in an accident or a murder) as they were in life; mirrors show how they look to the other characters.
 This change in appearance is to keep anyone who knew them in life from catching on.

 - Babylon 5: As John Sheridan prepares to leave for Z'ha'dum, there's an odd scene where he recalls in flashback (or is it a flashback?) the words of Kosh, who warned him against going.
 As the words are heard again, Kosh appears in the mirror over Sheridan's shoulder.
-It had aready been established, or strongly hinted at least, that a part of Kosh literally resides within Sheridan.
+Of course, had already been established that Sheriden had been Touched by Vorlons.